pppppptttttt/cpu_raytracing/README.md

 # cpu_raytracing

+## Features
+- Antialiasing
+- Multithreading
+- Loading models from .obj file
+- Rendering image to .ppm and/or displaying it on screen

 ## Dependencies

 Guess you will need installed sdl2 and X11 libs; or just edit some code about core and render .ppm images(set core type to "Default"):